-For example, we should consider the view that private ownership of guns is untenable.
+For example, we might consider the view that private ownership of guns is untenable.
 I will not defend the idea here.
 It has been proposed by philosopher Jeff McMahan here and here.
-The position faces numerous political problems, the largest of which is the required repeal of the 2nd Amendment (we could start by simply reading it correctly).
+The position faces numerous political problems, the largest of which is the required repeal or rereading of the 2nd Amendment.
 But it is not incoherent and need not be insincere.
 The political prospects of gun control also couldn’t get much worse than they are now.
-The position is also consistent with a large number of tangible policy proposals.

 Arguing that there should not be private ownership of guns acknowledges that the gun issue extends beyond mass shootings.
 I am more likely to die from a handgun than an assault rifle (though because I don’t own a gun, my chances of being killed by a gun are lower).
 Conservatives suspect that liberal concern about guns is rooted in the spectacle of mass shootings, despite the fact that such events comprise a small percentage of gun deaths.
-And conservatives are largely right about that.
+Conservatives are largely right about that.
 This is not at all to say that conservatives have good arguments for opposing restrictions on the weapons routinely used in mass shootings.
 It is obvious that civilians shouldn’t own AR-15s.
 Why?
-Not because we don’t like them, or because those guns are scary, or because of some overly-qualified moral principle.
-But because there should not be private ownership of guns.
+Not because those guns are scary, or because of some overly-qualified moral principle, but because there should not be private ownership of guns.

 3. Philosophers Should Say Something